Kapoff/GJulesPlayground/README.md

 # Nutrition Tracker

-This project is a simple nutrition tracker with a command-line interface (CLI) and a web interface for managing ingredients.
+This project is a simple nutrition tracker with a web interface for managing ingredients and calculating meals calories and macros.
+It is mostly meant to help with meal prep and calculating calorie and macro values for a portion size.

 ## Features

-*   Add, view, and remove ingredients (name, calories, protein, carbs, fat per 100g) via CLI.
+*   Add, view, and remove ingredients (name, calories, protein, carbs, fat per 100g).
-*   Create meals and calculate their total nutritional value using ingredients from the database via CLI.
+*   Create meals and calculate their total and per portion nutritional value using ingredients from the database.
-*   Add new ingredients via a web interface.
+*   Add new ingredients to your database.

 ## Project Structure